wfailla/un-orchestrator/NFs/docker/example/README.md

     sudo docker build --tag="example" .

-This will create the Docker image starting from the base image specified in `Dockerfile`; thw new image is stored in the Docker default folder on your filesystem (localhost).
+This will create the Docker image starting from the base image specified in `Dockerfile`; the new image is stored in the Docker default folder on your filesystem (localhost).

 If you want to be more generic and publish the Docker image in a (public or private) repository, you can use the following command: